Zenith-Hlz/Zenith-Hlz.github.io/index.md

 My name is **Linzhi Hou (侯林之)**.<br>

-I am an enthusiastic Computer Science and Technology student at Tsinghua University (THU), currently in my second year of undergraduate studies.
+Welcome to my personal website!
+This is a space where **technology meets creativity**.
+I am an enthusiastic Computer Science and Technology student at [Tsinghua University (THU)](https://www.tsinghua.edu.cn/), currently in my second year of undergraduate studies.
 I am deeply passionate about coding, artificial intelligence (AI), and contributing to open-source projects.
-My goal is to create innovative solutions to real-world problems and make a meaningful impact in the tech industry.<br>
+My goal is to create innovative solutions to real-world problems and make a meaningful impact in the tech industry.

+### Here, you'll find various content including:
+- Technical blogs and tutorials
+- Project documentation
+- Personal insights into technology trends
+- Hobbies and interests
+- Daily life sharing and thoughts

+> I believe in the power of knowledge sharing and collaborative learning.
+Whether you're a fellow student, a tech enthusiast, or someone interested in computer science, I hope you'll find valuable insights here.

+### Let's Connect!
-If you are interested in collaborating or discussing exciting ideas, feel free to reach out to me at - hlz23@mails.tsinghua.edu.cn, or houlinzhi23411082@gmail.com.
+If you are interested in collaborating or discussing exciting ideas, feel free to reach out to me at:
+- **Academic Email**: hlz23@mails.tsinghua.edu.cn
+- **Personal Email**: houlinzhi23411082@gmail.com

 ---